ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 #### **Frontend Layer - User Interface**
 The user interface is built as a modern, responsive web application using Flask templates with HTML, CSS, and JavaScript.
 The interface is divided into two main functional areas:

 1. **Web Scraping Control Panel**: This section allows users to configure and initiate web scraping operations.
 Users can specify the target URL, choose scraping modes (single page, deep crawl, or sitemap-based), and set parameters like crawl depth and page limits.
 When a scraping job is initiated, the interface provides real-time progress feedback through WebSocket connections, showing users exactly what's happening as their content is being processed.
+Once scraping completes, users can see their completed jobs and manually choose to create vector databases from them.

+2. **Vector Database Management**: After scraping jobs complete, users can click "Create Vector Database" and select which completed scraping job to process.
+This initiates the creation of a dedicated Azure AI Search index.
+Users can monitor the progress of vector database creation and see when indexes are ready for use.

-2. **Chat Interface**: Once vector databases are created from scraped content, users can select a database and interact with it through an AI-powered chat interface.
-The interface allows users to choose between different AI models (GPT-4o or o3-mini), adjust search parameters (semantic, keyword, or hybrid search), and modify AI behavior settings like temperature.
+3. **Chat Interface**: Once vector databases are ready, users can select a specific database and interact with it through an AI-powered chat interface.
+The interface allows users to choose between different AI models (GPT-4o or o3-mini), adjust search parameters (semantic, keyword, or hybrid search), and modify AI behavior settings like temperature before beginning their query session.

 #### **Backend API Layer - Business Logic**
 The Flask-based backend serves as the orchestration layer that coordinates all system components.
 It handles user authentication, manages scraping jobs, interfaces with Azure services, and provides RESTful API endpoints for the frontend.
 The backend is designed to be stateless and scalable, with session management handled through Redis for high availability.